Eddyyy/Ardupilot_imxrt_port/docs/development/Toolchain.md

 [Get Started with the MIMXRT1020-EVK](https://www.nxp.com/document/guide/get-started-with-the-mimxrt1020-evk:GS-MIMXRT1020-EVK).

 ### Update:
-Some further research was and through testing it was found that the aformentioned guide does not work with the firmware loaded onto the on-board debugger.
+Some further research was and through testing it was found that the aforementioned guide does not work with the firmware loaded onto the on-board debugger.
 The NXP ide, MCUxpresso, worked perfectly is a decent debugger for the given sdk.
 Unfortunately while the ide works great when using the sdk it takes a large setup for anything external.
 This leads to the tool [pyOCD](https://github.com/mbedmicro/pyOCD) which provides the GDB remote server replacing the JLink server in the NXP guide.